 Contact overview city administration

-You can find out how to reach all areas of the city administration in the following overview.
+You can find out how to reach all areas of the city administration from the following overview.

 We would like to avoid waiting times and make it easier for you and our colleagues to keep their distance.
-Even if our doors are only open to a limited extent at first - we look forward to seeing you!
+Even if our doors are only open to a limited extent at first - we are looking forward to meeting you!

 More and more employees of the city administration are working to cope with the Corona pandemic.
-In particular, contact tracing and telephone duties are being handled additionally.
+Especially contact tracing and telephone services are being additionally managed.
 Therefore, the following areas have limited availability at this time.
 Please always make an appointment in advance: